 Investors pass on these companies despite good products because incomplete data signals operational immaturity.
 If you can’t measure your business accurately, you can’t run it effectively.
 If your metrics don’t reconcile, investors assume you either don’t understand your business or you’re hiding something.

 The companies that raise strong rounds at good valuations start preparing months before they enter the market.
-They get their data house in order, build consistent reporting, and stress-test their projections until they’re defensible.
+They get their data house in order, build consistent reporting, and optimize existing processes to ensure efficiency and scalability before entering fundraising, reducing the risk of cash flow mistakes SaaS startups make.
+They also stress-test their projections until they’re defensible.

 Here’s what that preparation timeline actually looks like: